 First and foremost, ask all guests to leave a review for you.
 Pretty please.
 With a cherry on top.

-If you don’t ask, many will simply forget or not get around to it.
+Many will forget or not get around to it if you don’t ask.

 But building your rating doesn’t stop with asking for reviews.
-In the beginning, you might need to price your unit more competitively and go the extra mile with each guest.
+Initially, you might need to price your unit more competitively and go the extra mile with each guest.

 The faster you can score your first five positive reviews, the faster you’ll drop that vacancy rate.
-Many guests refuse to stay in units without at least 5-10 reviews, so make gathering reviews a priority for how to become a host for Airbnb.
+Many guests refuse to stay in units without at least 5-10 reviews, so make gathering reviews a priority when you start your how to become a host for Airbnb.

 8. Cleanliness Is Next to Godliness